Tirsvad/TirsvadDatamatiker.CarApp/README.md

 ## Known issues

 - [ ] When returned from database menu, then main menu title missing first letter.
-Tepmorary fix wrtting a char to console before clear.
+Temporary fix wrtting a char to console before clear.
 - [ ] When import and export json give user info about the process